LLNL/blt/docs/tutorial/external_dependencies.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is how you can use the host-config file to configure a build of the ``calc_pi``  project with MPI and CUDA
-enabled on the blue_os Ray cluster:
+enabled on the LLNL BlueOS Ray cluster:

 .. code-block:: bash